python/cpython/Doc/library/sqlite3.rst

 .. note::

-   The type/class to adapt must be a new-style class, i. e. it must have :class:`object` as one of its bases.
+   The type/class to adapt must be a :term:`new-style class`, i. e. it must have :class:`object` as one of its bases.

 .. literalinclude:: ../includes/sqlite3/adapter_point_2.py